 The Energy Charter Conference is the governing and decision-making body for the Energy Charter and was established by the ECT.
-All states or Regional Economic Integration Organisations (such as the EU and Euratom) who have signed or acceded to the ECT are members of the Conference, which meets on a regular basis to discuss issues affecting energy cooperation among the ECT signatories, to review the implementation of the provisions of the ECT and the Protocol on Energy Efficiency and Related Environmental Aspects, and to consider possible new instruments and joint activities within the Energy Charter framework.
+All states or Regional Economic Integration Organisations (such as the EU) who have signed or acceded to the ECT are members of the Conference, which meets on a regular basis to discuss issues affecting energy cooperation among the ECT signatories, to review the implementation of the provisions of the ECT and the Protocol on Energy Efficiency and Related Environmental Aspects, and to consider possible new instruments and joint activities within the Energy Charter framework.
 In particular, the Energy Charter Conference adopts texts of amendments to the ECT and approves modifications of, and technical changes to, the Annexes to the ECT.
 When voting on proposed amendments to the text of the ECT, the Energy Charter Conference passes a decision to adopt the amendments by unanimity vote of the Contracting Parties present and voting.
-The EU and Euratom have a number of votes equal to the number of their Member States that are Contracting Parties to the ECT, provided that the EU and Euratom shall not exercise their right to vote if their Member States exercise theirs, and vice versa.
+The EU has a number of votes equal to the number of its Member States that are Contracting Parties to the ECT, provided that the EU shall not exercise its right to vote if its Member States exercise theirs, and vice versa.

-&lt;sup>1 Council and Commission Decision 98/181/EC, ECSC, Euratom of 23 September 1997 on the conclusion, by the European Communities, of the Energy Charter Treaty and the Energy Charter Protocol on energy efficiency and related environmental aspects (OJ L 69, 9.3.1998, pp. 1-116).
+Council and Commission Decision 98/181/EC, ECSC, Euratom of 23 September 1997 on the conclusion, by the European Communities, of the Energy Charter Treaty and the Energy Charter Protocol on energy efficiency and related environmental aspects (OJ L 69, 9.3.1998, pp. 1-116).

-&lt;sup>2 The extraordinary Energy Charter Conference of 24 June 2022 withdrew the observer status of the Russian Federation.
+The extraordinary Energy Charter Conference of 24 June 2022 withdrew the observer status of the Russian Federation.

-&lt;sup>3 The extraordinary Energy Charter Conference of 24 June 2022 withdrew the observer status of Belarus and the provisional application of the ECT by Belarus.
+The extraordinary Energy Charter Conference of 24 June 2022 withdrew the observer status of Belarus and the provisional application of the ECT by Belarus.